Statistical Summary – Railway Occurrences 2016

 - Footnote 10

 Actions-related factors are, but not limited to, non-compliance with prescribed procedures such as failure to protect or failure to secure.
-Note that in previous publications, actions-related factors were c rules-related factors.
+Note that in previous publications, Actions-related factors were referred to as Rules-related factors.

 - Footnote 11